MerkulovDaniil/optim/docs/theory/Duality.md

 If a convex optimization problem @eq-cop with differentiable objective and constraint functions satisfies Slater’s condition, then the KKT conditions provide necessary and sufficient conditions for optimality: Slater’s condition implies that the optimal duality gap is zero and the dual optimum is attained, so $x^*$ is optimal if and only if there are $(\lambda^*,\nu^*)$ that, together with $x^*$, satisfy the KKT conditions.
 :::

+# Applications

-# Connection between Fenchel duality and Lagrange duality
+## Connection between Fenchel duality and Lagrange duality

 :::{.callout-example}
 $$